andresmrm/cliptopia/README.md

 They are aimed for people who uses X but like terminal applications.
 **It only handle text clipboard entries.**

+It handles selection 'CLIPBOARD' and 'PRIMARY' as one.
+So what you copy with the mouse can be pasted with the keyboard and the other way round.

+Tested only with Python 3.5.

 These scripts were somehow inspired on [Clipit](https://github.com/shantzu/ClipIt) and [AutoKey](https://github.com/guoci/autokey-py3).

 ![Screenshot: show_history popup opened](https://raw.githubusercontent.com/andresmrm/cliptopia/master/img/example.png)